RoganDawes/P4wnP1_aloa/README.md

 }
 ```

-Indeed the script would run, every time we attach P4wnP1 to the host, but it isn't very robust, because there's a second
+The script given above, indeed, would run, every time P4wnP1 is attached to an USB host.
+But the script isn't very
+robust, because there's a second `waitLED` involved, which waits till notepad.exe should be is closed, again.

-`waitLED` involved before notepad is closed.
-There are several error cases, for example if P4wnP1 is detached before
+Doing it like this involves several issues.
+For example if P4wnP1 is detached before the "Hello world" is typed out, the
-the "Hello world" is written.
-The blocking `waitLED` would be the one before `press("ALT F4")` now and execution would
-continue from this point on reattach.
+now blocking `waitLED` would be the one before `press("ALT F4")` and execution would continue at exact this point of
+the HIDScript once P4wnP1 is attached to a (maybe different) USB host, again.

-A definitive kill criteria for this approach: The requirement that the script should be run only once isn't met anymore.
+A definitive kill criteria for the chosen approach is the following problem: The requirement that the script should be
-Hitting NUM LOCK repeatedly would restart the script, again and again.
+run only once after attaching P4wnP1 to an USB host couldn't be met, as hitting NUM LOCK multiple times would restart
+the script over and over.

-So how to solve this ?
+So how do we solve this ?

 #### Let's introduce TriggerActions

-The solution to the problem are TriggerActions.
-As the name implies, the concept is to fire actions, based on predefined
+The solution to the problem are so called "TriggerActions".
+As the name implies, this P4wnP1 A.L.O.A. workflow concept
-triggers.
+fires actions based on predefined triggers.

 To get an idea of what I'm talking about, head over to the "TRIGGER ACTIONS" tab on the webclient.
 Depending on the
-current setup, there may already exist TriggerActions, which doesn't matter for now.
+current setup, there may already exist TriggerActions.
+We don't care for existing TriggerActions, now.

-Hitting the "ADD ONE" button add a new TriggerActions and opens it in edit mode.
-The TriggerAction is turned off by
+Hit the "ADD ONE" button and a new TriggerActions should be added and instantly opened in edit mode.
-default and has to be enabled in order to be editable.
-So we toggle the enable switch.
+The new TriggerAction is disabled by default and has to be enabled in order to make it editable.
+So we toggle the enable
+switch.

 Now from the pull down menu called "Trigger" the option "USB gadget connected to host" should be selected.
 The action
-should have a preset of "write log entry".
+should have a preset of "write log entry" selected.
 We leave it like this and hit the "Update" button.

-The newly added
-TriggerAction should be visible in the overview now (the one with the highest ID) and show a summary of the selected
+The newly added TriggerAction should be visible in the TriggerActions overview now (the one with the highest ID) and
-Trigger and selected Action.
+show a summary of the selected Trigger and selected Action in readable form.

-To test how the trigger works, navigate to the "Event Log" tab of the webclient.
-Make sure you have the webclient open
+To test if the newly defined TriggerAction works, navigate over to the "Event Log" tab of the webclient.
-via WiFi (not USB ethernet).
-Apply external power to P4wnP1, disconnect it from the USB host and connect it again.
+Make sure you have the webclient opened via WiFi (not USB ethernet).
+Apply external power to P4wnP1, disconnect it from
-A log message should be pushed to the client immediately every time P4wnP1 is attached to the USB host.
+the USB host and connect it again.
+A log message should be pushed to the client every time P4wnP1 is attached to a USB
+host, immediately.

-Repeating this a few times, it becomes pretty obvious that this trigger fires in an early USB enumeration phase.
-To be
+If you repeated this a few times, you maybe noticed that the "USB gadget connected to host" trigger fires very fast
-precise: When this trigger fires, it is clear that P4wnP1 has been connected to the USB host, but there's no guarantee
+(or in an early stage of USB enumeration phase).
+To be more precise: When this trigger fires, it is known that P4wnP1
-that the host managed to load all needed drivers.
-In fact it is very unlikely that the USB keyboard driver is loaded
+was connected to a USB host, but there is no guarantee that the USB host managed to load all needed USB device drivers.
-when the trigger fires.
-We have to keep this in mind.
+**In fact it is very unlikely that the USB keyboard driver is loaded when the trigger fires.
+We have to keep this in
+mind.**

 Before we move on with our task, we do an additional test.
-Heading back to the "TriggerAction" tab and pressing the
+Heading back to the "TriggerAction" tab and we press the
-little blue button looking like a pen, on our newly created TriggerAction we end up in edit mode again.
-Enable the
+little blue button looking like a pen for our newly created TriggerAction.
+We end up in edit mode again.

-`One shot` switch now.
-Head back to the "Event Log" and detach and re-attach P4wnP1 from the USB host again.
-This time
+This time, we enable the `One shot` option.
+Head back to the "Event Log" afterwards, and again, detach and re-attach
-the Trigger fires only once, no matter how often P4wnP1 is re-attached to the USB host afterwards.
-It is worth
+P4wnP1 from the USB host.
+This time the TriggerAction should fire only once.
+No matter how often P4wnP1 is re-attached
+to the USB host afterwards, no new log message indicating a USB connect should be created.

-mentioning that a "One shot" TriggerAction isn't deleted after the TriggerFired, instead the TriggerAction is disabled.
+It is worth mentioning that a "One shot" TriggerAction isn't deleted after the Trigger has fired.
+Instead the
-Re-enabling allows to reuse the TriggerAction without redefining it.
-Nothing gets lost until the red "trash" button is
+TriggerAction is disabled, again.
+Re-enabling allows reusing a TriggerAction without redefining it.
+Nothing gets lost
-hit on a TriggerAction.
+until the red "trash" button is hit on a TriggerAction, which will delete the respective TriggerAction.

-**Warning: If the delete button for a TriggerAction is clicked, the TriggerAction is deleted without further
+**Warning: If the delete button for a TriggerAction is clicked, the TriggerAction is deleted permanently without further
 confirmation.**

 At this point let's do the obvious.
 We edit the created TriggerAction and select "start a HIDScript" instead of "write
 log entry" for the action to execute.
-A new input field called "script name" is shown.
-Clicking on this input field
+Additionally we disable "one-shot", again.
+A new input field called "script name"
-brings up a selection dialog for all stored HIDScripts, including our newly created `tutorial1.js`.
+is shown.
+Clicking on this input field brings up a selection dialog for all stored HIDScripts, including our formerly
+created `tutorial1.js` HIDScript.

-Before we test if this works, a quick note on the action "write log entry": P4wnP1 A.L.O.A. doesn't keep track of
+*Before we test if this works, let me make a quick note on the action "write log entry": P4wnP1 A.L.O.A. doesn't keep
-TriggerActions which have already be fired.
+track of Triggers which have already be fired.
 This means the log entries created by a "write log entry" action are
-delivered to all listening client, but not stored (for various reasons).
-The webclient on the other hand stores the log
+delivered to all listening client, but aren't stored by the P4wnP1 service (for various reasons).
+The webclient on the
-entry until the single page application is reloaded.
-The same applies to events related to HIDScript jobs.
-If a
+other hand stores the log entry until the the webclient itself is reloaded.
+The same applies to events, which are
-HIDScript ends (with success or error), a vent is fired and delivered to the webclient.
-In fact the webclient has a
+related to HIDScript jobs.
+If a HIDScript ends (with success or error), an event pushed to all currently open
-runtime state, which holds more information than the core service.
-If the runtime state of the webclient grows to large,
+webclients.
+In summary, each webclient has a runtime state, which holds more information than the core service, itself.
+If the runtime state of the webclient grows to large (too much memory usage), one only needs to reload the client to
-one only needs to reload the client to clear "historical" sate information.
-If the core service would store historical
+clear "historical" sate information.
+If the core service would behave the same and store every historical information,
-information, it would get out of resources very soon.
-Thus this concept applies to most sub systems of P4wnP1 A.L.O.A.
+it would run out of resources very soon.
+Thus this concept applies to most sub systems of P4wnP1 A.L.O.A.*

 Now back to our task.
-We have a TriggerAction ready, which fires our HIDScript every time P4wnP1 is attached to an USB
+We have a TriggerAction ready, which should fire our HIDScript every time P4wnP1 is attached to
+an USB host.

-host.
-Depending on the USB host, this works more or less reliably.
+Depending on the target USB host, this works more or less reliably.
 In my test setup it didn't work at all and there's
-a reason.
+a reason:

 Let's review the first few lines our HIDScript:

 ```
 // Starting notepad